-- Written examination is developed yearly by the Executive Committee of the Program and administered in a two-day classroom setting. - Oral examination is administered by the Executive Committee of the Program.
+- Written examination is developed yearly by the Executive Committee of the Program and administered in a one-day classroom setting. - Oral examination is administered by the Executive Committee of the Program on one-day immediately adjoining the day of the written examination.